SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 The nearest railway station is at Jammu, two days’ road travel from Leh.

 The easiest way is by taxi.
 Leh taxis have SECMOL Campus (Phey village) on their rate list.
 If you come to SECMOL from Leh airport, please take a taxi from the taxi stand there.
+(Official rate is over Rs 800 in 2022)

 You can get almost anything you need in Leh.
 Pack light!